 If you or the person designated to pick up your child(ren are going to be late, please notify the Centre immediately.
-Parents who pick up their child after 5:30 p.m. will be charged an additional fee of \$10.00 for the first 5 minutes your child is late and \$1.00/ minute for every minute after.
-This money will be paid directly to the staff person who must stay late with the child.
+Parents who pick up their child after 5:30 p.m. will be charged an additional fee of \$10.00 for 5 minutes your child is late which will be invoiced to you.
 We ask that parents adhere to our hours of operation and recognize that our staff also has family commitments.
 Parents who are consistently late may have their space terminated.